 In the United Kingdom, World Bipolar Day is observed through various activities, including mental health awareness campaigns, educational initiatives, and events that serve to promote discussion about bipolar disorder in local communities.
 The national mental health charities and individual communities organise these events to drive conversations about mental health.
 Individuals and organisations across the nation are encouraged to share their experiences and resources with the hashtag #WorldBipolarDay.
 Although the date may vary annually, World Bipolar Day typically falls on March 30, coinciding with the birthday of Vincent Van Gogh, who was posthumously diagnosed with bipolar disorder.

-Facts about World Bipolar Day
+Top 10 Facts for 2026 World Bipolar Day in the UK

 In the News and Trending in the UK for World Bipolar Day